sylefeb/Silice/projects/fire-v/doc/fire-v.md

 - setup regW: setup writing registers (into dedicated BRAM)
 - In: means something becomes available, either instructions (from RAM) or registers (from dedicated BRAM).

 Note how the ALU has a full cycle to operate, with both inputs and outputs registered.
-This explains the fmax and (I think?) the robustness to overclocking.
+This explains the fmax and - I think - the robustness to overclocking.

 ### Slow memory

-If the memory cannot follow (e.g. SDRAM) cycles are wasted waiting for data to come in (In: `instr n`), just before the ALU/prefetch stage in the diagram above.
+If the memory cannot follow (e.g. SDRAM) cycles are wasted waiting for data to come in just before the ALU/prefetch stage in the diagram above (waiting for *In: `instr n`*).

 ### Branches and jumps